-Is Star Wars Land’s $200+ Lightsaber Worth It?
+Is Star Wars Land’s $250+ Lightsaber Worth It?

 Savi’s Workshop – Handbuilt Lightsabers is one of the most popular things in Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland.
 This review offers photos & video from this build-your-own lightsaber shop, reservation details, spoiler-free info, and whether it’s worth the high price.
-(Updated January 27, 2023.)

 Savi’s Workshop is an unassuming storefront located in the middle of Black Spire Outpost next to Dok-Ondar’s Den of Antiquities and Droid Depot.
 Under the guidance of the Gatherers, guests are ushered into a covert workshop where they are using unusual parts to build lightsabers amidst the First Order.

 Originally, we planned on skipping Savi’s Workshop.
-To be honest, I laughed at the idea of a $200+ lightsaber, and might have used the word “sucker” to describe our friend who wanted to do it.
+To be honest, I laughed at the idea of a $250+ lightsaber, and might have used the word “sucker” to describe our friend who wanted to do it.
 This is no knock at Star Wars fans (well, I guess it is), but I spend money on plenty of things others would consider silly or frivolous, so to each their own.
 Since you’re seeing this review, we did end up doing Savi’s Workshop, so there’s also that.

-Honestly, this is not a huge surprise.
-Savi’s Workshop is still a hot reservation, which is unlikely to change anytime soon at Walt Disney World thanks to a steady stream of new tourists.
 By contrast, Disneyland is more dependent upon a local fanbase.
 It’s thus likely that the California park has largely exhausted demand for lightsaber building among locals, and is now reliant on the smaller slice of tourists that visit Disneyland.

-With the 2023 price decrease at Disneyland addressed, let’s turn to the normal one and start with the titular question.
-Despite that title, this really isn’t expressly about whether the lightsaber itself is worth $220 or even $250.
+With the October 2025 price increase and the latest updates at Savi’s Workshop addressed, let’s turn to the normal one and start with the titular question.
+Despite that title, this really isn’t expressly about whether the lightsaber itself is worth $250 (Disneyland price) or $275 (Walt Disney World price).

 I cannot envision a single scenario in which I’d view a lightsaber as holding that amount of value.
 Perhaps once the technology gets to the point that it’s an actual tool I can use to carve a Thanksgiving turkey or defend myself against the First Order, but even then, it’d be a tough sell.
-To someone, I’m sure a lightsaber could be worth more than $200.
-I am not that person, though.

 With that said, the lightsaber itself has heft to it, is substantial, and feels really good in the hand.
 Then again, I’ve never wielded a high-end lightsaber, and am comparing this (no joke) to the industrial design of my DSLR camera lenses.
 For all I know, this could be on the low end of replica-caliber lightsabers.
 I do know that it’s significantly nicer than anything I’ve ever seen in Walt Disney World or Disneyland.

-For me, the question about whether this is “worth it” comes down to the hand-built lightsaber itself plus the overarching experience at Savi’s Workshop.
 As you’ll read in the review that follows, we were absolutely blown away by the show component of Savi’s Workshop and have zero regrets that we did it.
 The workshop itself along with having a nighttime lightsaber battle below the Millennium Falcon rank highly among the things we did in Star Wars: Galaxy’s Edge.

 However, value is in the eye of the beholder and it’s very much a your mileage may vary type of thing.
 Ultimately, you’re looking at a 25 minute experience plus a lightsaber for $250, plus the effort of snagging a reservation or waiting in line to do Savi’s Workshop.